Things that Surprised Me about Giving Birth

 I have a very high pain threshold because I’ve had chronic pains for many years and usually don’t take painkillers as they make me woozy.
 I thought birth would be very painful, but I though that I’d be quiet through the pain like I normally am.
 I was so wrong!
 I screamed the whole midwife-led unit down at the end when my baby was coming out and I couldn’t focus on using gas and air anymore.
 I’m sure everyone could hear me!

-Your Bum Might Have Nothing to Do With It
+Your Bum Might Not Have Anything to Do With It

 I’ve heard midwifes on TV say so many times that you will feel pressure in your bum or feel like you need the toilet when your baby is being born but this might not be true at all for some women.
 I had no feelings in that area at all during my labour with my first baby.